sashagrewal/3-Joint-Robotic-Arm/index.md

 ﻿# 3 Joint Robotic Arm With Claw
 The project that I chose to build was the 3 joint robotic arm with claw and potentiometers.
 This robotic arm will function through the use of micro servo and potentiometers.
-This robotic arm will be able to hold different small objects through the claws and move via potentiometers.
+This robotic claw will be able to hold different small objects.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|